(Guest writer: Maria Lynette)

 5. Don’t write (Just) for back links

-Don’t write any articles just for gaining back links.
-I won’t say back links are unimportant but writing useful content is the best way to improve back links rather than banking on too many articles of the same kind, and of similar keywords.
+Don’t write any articles just for gaining backlinks.
+I won’t say backlinks are unimportant but writing useful content is the best way to improve backlinks rather than banking on too many articles of the same kind and of similar keywords.

 Once you have written several useful and high-quality content, you will eventually earn a following and a reputation among your followers.
 This will in turn improve the traffic to your site considerably.
-Focus on writing quality content rather than churning something generic, just to stuff in text links.
+Focus on writing quality content rather than churning something generic, just to stuff in-text links.

-Read Also: Freelancers: 5 Ways To Lose Your Clients
+5 Ways to Lose Your Clients

 6. Try the right sites